 Shapira, L. B., & Mongrain, M. (2010).
 The benefits of self-compassion and optimism exercises for individuals vulnerable to depression.
 Journal of Positive Psychology, 5, 377-389.

-Participants who wrote a self-compassionate letter every day for a week reported lower symptoms of depression and greater happiness three months later than they had beforehand; they also seemed happier and less depressed than participants who had written about an early memory every day for a week.
+Canadians (mostly Caucasian) who wrote a Self-Compassionate Letter every day for a week reported lower symptoms of depression and greater happiness three months later than beforehand; they also seemed happier and less depressed three months later than participants who had written about an early memory every day for a week.
 Their increase in happiness persisted six months later.

 Neff, K. D., & Germer, C. K. (2013).
 A pilot study and randomized controlled trial of the mindful self-compassion program.
 Journal of Clinical Psychology, 69(1), 28-44.

-Participants in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the self-compassionate letter, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
-Their self-compassion at the end of the eight weeks was also greater than that of a comparison group that didn’t participate in the program.
-The MSC participants also reported greater mindfulness and happiness, and lower depression, anxiety, and stress.
+A group of mostly female and Caucasian Americans in an eight-week Mindful Self-Compassion (MSC) program, which included practicing the Self-Compassionate Letter, among other exercises, reported feeling greater self-compassion at the end of the program than they had at the beginning.
+Their self-compassion at the end of the eight weeks was also greater than that of a comparison group who didn’t participate in the program.
+The MSC participants also reported greater mindfulness and life satisfaction, and lower depression, anxiety, and stress, than the comparison group.